 Document the Scene Thoroughly

-If physically able, comprehensively document the accident scene before evidence disappears.
+If physically able, comprehensively document the accident scene before the evidence disappears.
 Take photographs of your damaged vehicle, the crash site, any debris, and visible injuries.

 • Vehicle damage: Capture multiple angles showing impact points, scratches, dents, and any paint transfer from the other vehicle.